Testlio/lambda-tools/README.md

 1. Locally processes Lambda functions, using [browserify](http://browserify.org) and [uglify](https://github.com/mishoo/UglifyJS) to optimise the performance of the resulting functions
 2. Generates a CloudFormation template that is used to raise/update a stack on AWS
-3. Uploads Lambda function code, api definition (if any) and the compiled CloudFormation template to S3
+3. Uploads Lambda function code, API definition (if any) and the compiled CloudFormation template to S3
 4. Creates/Updates the CF stack using the template and assets in S3

 ## Deploy (Single Lambda)